 Networking with fellow expats and locals helps in navigating the cultural landscape and offers support during the adjustment period.
 You can use InterNations communities and events to meet new people and create more memories in your new home.

-Starting to feel at home as an expat and not as an outsider takes effort, curiosity, and a willingness to embrace differences.
-By actively engaging with the culture and community, you can forge a deeper connection and create a sense of belonging in your new home.
+Starting to feel at home abroad and not as an outsider takes effort, curiosity, and a willingness to embrace differences.
+By actively engaging with the culture and community, you’ll forge a deeper connection and create a sense of belonging in your new home.

 Advertisement